HonorableAnomaly/Pokemon-Master/README.md

 # Pokémon Master

 <div>
-A Pokémon collection database and explorer's journal for your journey to becoming a Pokémon Master!
+A Pokémon collection database and explorer's journal for your journey to becoming a Pokémon Master
 </div>

 <div>